ConvincibleMedia/ConvincibleMedia/source/_showcase/general-election-2017.md

   cite: Convenor for Cambridge, Green Party of England and Wales
 services:
 - title: Print Design
-  description: Graphics and text are just ink.
+  description: It's not just paper and ink.
 We use design to print ideas and emotions.
   link: '91182'
 - title: Copywriting
   description: We'll get your ideas clear.
 Then get them across clearly.